 IBC Advanced Alloys Corp.
 (IAALF)

 For informational purposes only.
 Not financial advice.
-Analysis by Sedat Aydin, Founder & Editor-in-Chief | AI-powered analysis.
+Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Last analyzed: Mar 18, 2026IBC Advanced Alloys Corp.
+How is this calculated? →IBC Advanced Alloys Corp.
 (IAALF) Industrial Operations Profile

 IBC Advanced Alloys Corp. is a specialty alloy manufacturer focusing on copper and beryllium-aluminum products, serving defense, aerospace, and industrial sectors.
 With a negative profit margin and OTC listing, the company faces liquidity and disclosure challenges while operating in a competitive materials market.

 Investing in IBC Advanced Alloys Corp. presents a high-risk, high-reward scenario.
 The company's focus on specialized alloys, particularly beryllium-aluminum, caters to critical sectors like defense and aerospace, offering potential for significant growth if key contracts materialize.
 However, the negative profit margin of -10.8% and OTC listing introduce substantial financial and liquidity risks.
 The company's beta of 1.55 indicates higher volatility compared to the market.
 Growth catalysts include potential defense contracts and expansion in the aerospace sector, but these are contingent on securing new business and improving operational efficiency.
-The company's current market capitalization of $0.01 billion reflects its small size and the associated risks.
+The company's current market capitalization of $12.63M reflects its small size and the associated risks.

 Based on FMP financials and quantitative analysis

-Key Highlights
+IAALF Key Highlights

 - Negative P/E ratio of -7.76 reflects current unprofitability, requiring careful monitoring of future earnings potential.